 When a special indirect cost rate is developed, that rate is only used to distribute costs to the particular award to which it relates.
 The rates developed under the simplified, multiple rate, or direct allocation methods are used to allocate indirect costs to all other awards.

-Restricted Rates.
+Restricted Indirect Cost Rates

 A restricted rate is a special rate needed when federal or state statutes restrict the reimbursement of certain indirect costs.
 It is developed using the same methods as are used for developing non-restricted rates, except that the prohibited costs are eliminated from the indirect cost pool.
 Like other rates, a restricted rate should be developed during the course of the regular allocation process.
-OMB Circulars A-122 and A-21 do not discuss restricted rates.

-Authority:

-OMB Circular A-87 Attachment E, (C)(4)

-OMB Circular A-122 Attachment A, (D)(5)

-OMB Circular A-21 (G)(1)(b)

-UGMS Part II Attachment E, (C)(4)
+Reference:

+OMB Uniform Guidance: Appendices III, IV and VII to 2 CFR Part 200

-Last Update: January 27, 2009
+Last Update: October 1, 2023